RaghavAtris69/RaghavAtris69/README.md

 ---

 ## About Me
-- 🔭 I am currently an entrepreneur and a software developer
+- 🔭 I am an entrepreneur and a software developer
 - 🚀 I am the Founder and CEO of [Smart Satan](https://www.smartsatan.com) An initiative with a very Intuitive and Advanced technology, aiming in reduction of human efforts and helping people in their daily lives.
 - 🌱 I’m currently learning CyberSecurity
 - 👯 I’m looking to collaborate on Open Source